bohlender/blog/content/blog/playing-hard-mastermind-games-with-a-sat-based-ai/index.md

 So far we've seen that the Minimax-based approach is well-suited for Mastermind instances with small numbers of possible secrets, and that the lazy enumeration of consistent candidates is not optimal, but cheaper to compute, and on average not much worse.
 However, despite the small memory footprint, the core problem is that enumerative methods don't scale to larger Mastermind instances.

-It would be nice if we could at least manage to compute consistent candidates for the hard instances, but even this problem [is known](https://arxiv.org/abs/cs/0512049) to be [NP-complete](https://en.wikipedia.org/wiki/NP-complete).
+It would be nice if we could at manage to compute consistent candidates for the hard instances, but even this problem [is known](https://arxiv.org/abs/cs/0512049) to be [NP-complete](https://en.wikipedia.org/wiki/NP-complete).
-Luckily, we can reduce the problem to another NP-complete problem -- the [Boolean satisfiability problem (SAT)](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) -- and leverage the highly-tuned solvers existing for it.
+Luckily, we can reduce the problem to another well-studied NP-complete problem -- the [Boolean satisfiability problem (SAT)](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) -- and leverage the highly-tuned solvers existing for it.

 All we have to do is devise a logical characterisation of the candidates that are consistent with the feedback received so far and use a SAT solver to acquire such a candidate.
 Let's see what kind of variables and constraints we need for this.